TrickSumo/portfolio-generator-minimal/README.md

 ```
 3. Updae function URLs in .env file

 4. Create S3 bucket and use OAI + Cloudfront to make it publicaly available.
-Also update bucket name in lambda functions
+Also update bucket name and cloudfront distribution id in lambda functions

 5. Install REACT dependecies and run